 Don’t apologize or explain yourself, as you might make confessions that could be used against you in court.
-Plus, if you begin rambling or apologizing, you might begin speaking about a different debt than the one they called about, and could potentially talk yourself into a worse situation.
+Plus, if you begin rambling or apologizing, you might end up talking about a different debt than the one they called about, and could potentially talk yourself into a worse situation.

 Never, under any circumstances, give a debt collector access to your bank accounts.

 If you’ve decided to pay off your debt once and for all, you might come across debt settlement companies when researching how to pay off your debt in collections.
-Be cautious of debt settlement companies, and avoid them if possible.
+Be cautious and avoid them if possible.
 They often leave consumers in a worse position than when they started out.
 Plus, debt settlement hurts your credit.

 If you choose to work with a debt settlement firm, it’s crucial you understand what you’re getting into.
 Not all creditors will work with debt settlement companies, and you will have to pay the company a fee for managing the settlement.